Tyler-Edwards-E/raging-download/README.md

 # StreetFighterV-Data-Analysis
-Data analysis ,using Tableau, of several SFV matches between Daigo and Tokido
+Data analysis of 12 SFV matches between Daigo and Tokido using Tableau.

 Example of data analysis possible with [Raging Download](https://github.com/Tyler-Edwards-E/Raging-Download)